 Content writing refers to the actual process of creating content, usually in text form.
 Copywriting often aims for a transactional outcome, while the purpose of content writing could be to inform and entertain.

 Now that we know what copywriting is and what it’s not.
-Let’s pave the way future legendary copywriters can follow.
+Let’s outline a learning path for future legendary copywriters.

 Copywriter’s learning path

-Here are the most useful copywriting tips that I’ve across and continuously use in my work.
-These tips and frameworks will considerably improve your writing, if applied correctly.
+Here are the most useful copywriting tips that I’ve come across and continuously use in my work.
+These tips and frameworks will considerably improve your writing if applied correctly.

 Know your ideal customer